What more can you do with Ansible AWX?

 Once the sync is completed, you will be able to see Hosts added to HOSTS tab of Inventory.

-- After this, you can run any job template against listed inventory to configure your SSL certificates against all web hosts in your infrastructure.
+- After this, you can run any job template against the listed inventory to configure your SSL certificates against all web hosts in your infrastructure.